BIGJRA/BIGJRA.github.io/rejuv.md

 stolen!

 Head back to the crossroads and head west.
 Grab all 4 *Sitrus Berries* and 4 *Persim Berries* in front of the manor.
-We’ll enter that in a bit, but head west onto Route 8.
+We'll enter that in a bit, but head west onto Route 8.

 Route 8